Aryl halide

-In organic chemistry, an aryl halide (also known as a haloarene) is an aromatic compound in which one or more hydrogen atoms directly bonded to an aromatic ring are replaced by a halide ion (such as fluorine F^{−}, chlorine Cl^{−1,−3,−5}, bromine Br^{−1}, or iodine I^{−}).
+In organic chemistry, an aryl halide (also known as a haloarene) is an aromatic compound in which one or more hydrogen atoms directly bonded to an aromatic ring are replaced by a halogen atom (such as fluorine, chlorine, bromine, or iodine).
 Aryl halides are distinct from haloalkanes (alkyl halides) due to significant differences in their methods of preparation, chemical reactivity, and physical properties.
 The most common and important members of this class are aryl chlorides, but the group encompasses a wide range of derivatives with diverse applications in organic synthesis, pharmaceuticals, and materials science.

 Classification according to halide

 Aryl fluorides

 Aryl fluorides are used as synthetic intermediates, e.g. for the preparation of pharmaceuticals, pesticides, and liquid crystals.
 The conversion of diazonium salts is a well established route to aryl fluorides.
 Thus, anilines are precursors to aryl fluorides.
 In the classic Schiemann reaction, tetrafluoroborate is the fluoride donor: